mayer79/effectplots/README.md

 The workflow is as follows:

 1. Crunch values via `marginal()` or the convenience wrappers `average_observed()` and `partial_dependence()`.
-2. Post-process the results with `postprocess()`, e.g., to collapse rare levels of categorical features.
+2. Post-process the results with `update()`, e.g., to collapse rare levels of categorical features or to sort the results by a simple variable importance measure.
 3. Plot the results with `plot()`.

 **Notes**